More about: 10 Things to Do near Stonehenge

 How to get to Old Sarum

-7. Get to know Amesbury
+7. Discover Amesbury

-Amesbury is also known for its connection with the myth of King Arthur.
-It was here, in a nunnery, that Queen Guinevere took refuge after the king's death at Camlann.
-Nearby, one of the most luxurious Bronze Age cemeteries was found, where the remains of two men (possibly nobles of the time) were found with more than 100 objects around them, such as gold earrings and copper knives.
-One of them is known by the nickname "King of Stonehenge".
+Amesbury is also known for its connection to the legend of King Arthur.
+It was there, in a convent, that Queen Guinevere took refuge following the king’s death at Camlann.
+Near this town, one of the most opulent Bronze Age cemeteries was discovered, where the remains of two men (possibly nobles of the time) were found surrounded by over 100 objects, such as gold earrings and copper knives.
+One of them is known by the nickname ‘King of Stonehenge’.

 How to get to Amesbury